Republicans complain taxpayers fund Obama political travel

 In a letter on Wednesday to the Government Accountability Office (GAO) comptroller general requesting a formal inquiry, Republican National Committee Chairman Reince Priebus alleged a "misuse of government funds" relating to certain presidential travel, especially to November battleground states.

 "One incident of this might be an error that is easily remedied.
-But it is a pattern of behavior that is worsening," Priebus said.
+But it is a pattern of behaviour that is worsening," Priebus said.

 The complaint noted that government watchdogs, like the GAO, should be sensitive to any spending practices that might raise questions, and more so now with a travel scandal engulfing the General Services Administration (GSA).